Topic

 • User control: You—not your carrier—decide when to retire a number, block or mute contacts, or isolate communication.

-With privacy-first platforms, you gain communication control without sacrificing usability.
+With privacy-first platforms, you have communication control and maintain usability

 How modern telephony works (simplified)